|

 LETTER OF EMPLOYMENT

-All non-exempt employees are by definition at-will employees and can be terminated at the discretion of the employer.
-A letter of employment does not create any property rights in any position.
-Employees employed under the terms of a letter of employment have no property rights in the job or position at which they are employed, and such employees may be dismissed at will.
-Letters of employment are issued by the president’s office and must be signed along with a copy of the employee’s job description and returned to the president no later than fourteen days from the date of issue.
+All non-exempt employees are employed on an at-will basis and may be terminated at any time, with or without notice, at the discretion of the College, consistent with applicable law.
+Nothing in a letter of employment altars or modifies the at-will employment relationship.
+A letter of employment does not create a contract, guarantee of continued employment, or any property interest in a position.
+Employees employed under the terms of a letter of employment have no property rights in their job or position, and such employees may be dismissed at will.
+Letters of employment are issued by the Human Resources Office.
+Employees must sign and return the letter of employment, along with a signed copy of the employee’s job description to the Human Resources Office no later than fourteen calendar days from the date of issuance.

 OUTSIDE EMPLOYMENT